airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.29_github.md

 largest number you can hold in 128 bits is 340,282,366,920,938,463,463,374,607,431,768,211,456.
 Anyway, you see the picture.
-For x86 processors, most of the time you will deal with 4-byte numbers (32 bits), because that's the size of the registersregisters.
+For x86 processors, most of the time you will deal with 4-byte numbers (32 bits), because that's the size of the registers.

 Truth, Falsehood, and Binary Numbers
 ------------------------------------

 Now we've seen that the computer stores everything as sequences of 1's and 0's.
 Let's look at some other uses of this.
-What if, instead of looking at a sequence of bitsbits as a number, we instead looked at it as a set of switchesswitches.
+What if, instead of looking at a sequence of bits as a number, we instead looked at it as a set of switches.
 For example, let's say there are four switches that control lighting in the house.
 We have a switch for outside lights, a switch for the hallway lights, a switch for the living room lights, and a switch for the bedroom lights.
 We could make a little table showing which of these were on and off, like so:

     Outside  Hallway  Living Room  Bedroom
       On       Off        On         On